MarielleLepson/Bank-Account-Application/README.md

 Once the application is running, open your browser and visit: http://localhost:8080/swagger-ui/index.html
 This is where you can view the API documentation and test the endpoints.

+## Solution comments

+1) For testing purposes, when the backend starts, it generates 4 random accounts and assigns each 2 balances with random currencies and amounts.
+2) The current solution supports 5 currencies: EUR, USD, SEK, RUB, and KRW.
+More can be added to the `Currency` enum class if needed.
+3) The database stores only account balances that have been created and received deposits.
+If a balance reaches 0.00, it remains in the database and is not deleted.
+For example, if a user initially has USD and EUR balances, other currency balances will not exist in the database.
+4) Users can perform currency exchanges using a fixed rate, which is hardcoded in a map.
+5) Users can also use real-time currency exchange rates via an external API.
+6) Flyway was used for database migrations and table creation.
+I find it best solution when I need to do changes, I can just add another migration file.
+7) I chose Swagger for API documentation because it is the best way to test backend applications.
+It provides clear documentation, allows easy example setup, and is interactive.
+However, for long-term use, Postman is also useful for saving API requests and running them quickly.
+8) For data storage, I decided to keep accounts in one table and store all account balances in a separate table with a foreign key reference.
+A transactions table was also created to store and track all credit and debit transactions.
+9) The external API configuration is stored in `application.yml`, making it easy to access and modify.
+Additional settings like an `enabled` boolean or an API key can also be added there.
+10) To run this project, I decided that a Dockerfile is sufficient because it automates the setup process by downloading all dependencies, configuring the environment, and ensuring that Java is properly installed.
+Docker provides a consistent runtime environment, making it easy to deploy and run the application on any system without worrying about manual setup or configuration issues.

 ## Testing

 For this project multiple test were written to test functionality and API endpoints.
 The primary purpose was to test all the main functionalities, but also have a good coverage.